feedzai/fairgbm/README.md

 - Equalize both FNR and FPR simultaneously
     - also known as _equal odds_ [(Hardt et al., 2016)](#external-references)

+> Example for _equality of opportunity_ in college admissions:
+> your likelihood of getting admitted to a certain college (predicted positive) given that you're a qualified candidate
+> (label positive) should be the same regardless of your race (sensitive attribute).

 <!--
 Take the following hypothetical example: